- The Group Policy Editor is a useful tool that allows users to seamlessly reconfigure critical settings and certain aspects of the UI.

 - Press the Ctrl + V hotkey to paste that text into the Command Prompt’s window.
 Doing so will automatically execute a command that enables Group Policy Editor.

-- Wait for the operation to reach 100 percent, and then you can close the Command Prompt.
+- Wait for the operation to reach 100 percent.

-How do I open Group Policy in Windows 11 and change policy settings?
+How do I open Group Policy Manager in Windows 11?

 - Then double-click Computer Configuration on the left side of Group Policy Editor.